Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Victory Lap Prevention

-Victory Laps are banned for the same reason that R Key is.
+Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
 As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

 <br>